 - Neuroradiology or trauma radiography

-Graduates in Radiological Technology earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Radiological Technology from The Michener Institute and may pursue advanced studies at U of T or Michener, including:
+Graduates of the Radiological Technology stream of the MRS program will earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Health Sciences (Radiological Technology) from The Michener Institute.
+MRS graduates are eligible to write the national certification exam offered by the Canadian Association of Medical Radiation Technologists (CAMRT) and may pursue advanced studies at U of T or Michener, such as:

 - Magnetic Resonance Imaging (MRI)

 - Master of Applied Science (Institute of Medical Sciences)

 This course is an introductory course designed to serve as the foundation in Human Anatomy for students in the Medical Radiation Sciences program.
 The course will introduce learners to the components of the human body, relationships of the surface anatomy and the body’s internal components and discuss the basic function of these components.
 The course will encompass a regional approach to study the human body with correlation to its clinical application.
 Anatomy for MRS will serve to prepare learners for ANRD121/MRS163H1 (Relational Anatomy).